SiteLetter vs UptimeRobot

 Cost at your portfolio size

-Commercial-compliant pricing only (no free tier on either side).
+UptimeRobot's free tier covers basic homepage uptime; this compares the paid coverage you would need to match SiteLetter's full per-page deliverable.
 Drag the slider to your client portfolio size.
 Numbers update live.

 5